noteed/exploring/README.md

 Cinematic
 ```

-The first resouce in each bank starts at offset 0.
+The first resource in each bank starts at offset 0.
 There are "empty" resources
 (with a size of zero), and a non-empty one at offset 0 in bank 1.

 There a multiple resources whose size are zero; three of them have the same